aleksamagicka/gigabyte_waterforce-hwmon/Documentation/hwmon/gigabyte_waterforce.rst

 -----------

 This driver enables hardware monitoring support for the listed Gigabyte Waterforce all-in-one CPU liquid coolers.
-They expose liquid temperature, as well as pump and fan speed in RPM.
+Available sensors are pump and fan speed in RPM, as well as coolant temperature.
+Also available through debugfs is the firmware version.

+Attaching a fan is optional and allows it to be controlled from the device.
+If it's not connected, the fan-related sensors will report zeroes.

 The addressable RGB LEDs and LCD screen are not supported in this driver and should be controlled through userspace tools.